return42/sphkerneldoc/doc/linux_src_doc/arch/parisc/kernel/firmware_c.rst

         PCI configuration space address for which the write  request is being made.

     :param int pci_size:
         Size of write in bytes.
 Valid values are 1, 2, and 4.

     :param u32 val:
         *undescribed*

+..
+This file was automatic generated / don't edit.